At the Court at Buckingham Palace, the 28th day of April, 1951

 Now, therefore, His Majesty, in exercise of the powers conferred by subsection (6) of section three of the Act of 1949, and of all other powers enabling Him in that behalf, is pleased, by and with the advice of His Privy Council, to order, and it is hereby ordered, as follows:-

-1. There shall be transferred from the county constituency of West Dunbartonshire (as described in the First Schedule to the Act of 1948) to the county constituency of East Dunbartonshire (as so described) the area added to the burgh of Clydebank by Part II of the Clydebank Burgh Order, 1949.
+1. There shall be transferred from the county constituency of West Fife (as described in the First Schedule to the Act of 1948) to the burgh constituency of Kirkcaldy Burghs (as so described) the area added to the burgh of Kirkcaldy by Part II of the Kirkcaldy Burgh Order, 1950.

-2. The registration officer for the burgh of Clydebank shall make such re-arrangement of the register as may be necessary for giving effect to this Order.
+2. The registration officer for the burgh of Kirkcaldy shall make such re-arrangement of the register as may be necessary for giving effect to this Order.

 (2) The Interpretation Act, 1889(a) shall apply to the interpretation of this Order as it applies to the interpretation of an Act of Parliament.